Stratio/cassandra-lucene-index/examples/spark/README.rst

 Create example environment
 ++++++++++++++++++++++++++

-When you have your cluster running you can execute the CreateTableAndPopulate.cql, this file with the jar containing examples' code is in /home/example in docker containers, so you don't need to copy anything.
+When you have your cluster running you can execute the CreateTableAndPopulate.cql, this file with the JAR containing examples' code is in /home/example in docker containers, so you don't need to copy anything.

 Open a terminal in any of the workers